Automatic reading in data from a meta-table of external data sets.

 allows an table of extenral data and associated meta-data to

-be easily produced using data_table_summary
+be easily produced using data_table_summary.
+If options("verbose") is

-will display messages describing what
+TRUE then read_data will display messages describing what

 objects have been created.